somewhatabstract/AnyStatus/README.md

 ---------------------------------------

-For more information visit [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AlonAmsalem.AnyStatus) or http://www.anystat.us
+For more information visit http://www.anystat.us